mahajan-pooja/StickyNotes-ReactApp/README.md

 # StickyNotes-ReactApp

-* Skicky Notes is an applications developed using ReactJS
+* Sticky Notes is an application developed using ReactJS
 * This application allows user to add new Sticky Note on Board
 * User can Update or Delete existing Sticky Notes